HIEPACS Research team

 An important force which has continued to drive HPC has been to focus on frontier milestones which consist in technical goals that symbolize the next stage of progress in the field.
 In the 1990s, the HPC community sought to achieve computing at a teraflop rate and currently we are able to compute on the first leading architectures at a petaflop rate.
 Generalist petaflop supercomputers are available and exaflop computers are foreseen in early 2020.

 Our high performance software packages are integrated in several academic or industrial complex codes and are validated on very large scale simulations.
-For all our software developments, we use first the various (very) large parallel platforms available through GENCI in France (CCRT, CINES and IDRIS Computational Centers), and next the high-end parallel platforms that will be available via European and US initiatives or projects such that PRACE.
+For all our software developments, we use first the experimental platform PlaFRIM, the various large parallel platforms available through GENCI in France (CCRT, CINES and IDRIS Computational Centers), and next the high-end parallel platforms that will be available via European and US initiatives or projects such that PRACE.